 6. Examine Customer Support and Reliability

 A reliable payment processor should offer robust customer support options, as any issues with payment processing can significantly impact your business operations.
-Research the provider’s customer support availability, such as 24/7 assistance, and the modes of support offered, like live chat, phone, or email.
+Research the provider’s customer support availability and the modes of support offered, like live chat, phone, or email.

 During the sales process, engage with the support team to assess their responsiveness and knowledge.
 This initial interaction can provide valuable insight into the level of service you can expect once you become a customer.